Ferris Wheel (1893): Early history

 Before the Ferris wheel, the Eiffel tower stood as a new centerpiece in Paris and an idea that was thought to be needed in the States.
 Gustave Eiffel himself amongst other inventors had many ideas as to how they could bring this tower over to the states, but ultimately, Daniel Burnham thought up the idea of a monumental wheel.
 When he presented his ideas to a team of metal workers – George Washington Gale Ferris Jr. and his team – he thought the idea to be unsafe and unable to be done.
 Ferris kept on with the wheel ideas and proposed a bigger and taller tower, to stand as its own centerpiece at the World's Columbian Exposition.
-Once Burnham was off the project, Ferris's team brought the project to life and was able to give this new attraction to 1.4 million people in June of 1893.
+Once Burnham was off the project, Ferris's team brought the project to life and was able to give this new attraction to 1.4 million people in June 1893.

 Design and construction

 The Ferris Wheel was designed and constructed by Ferris, a graduate of Rensselaer Polytechnic Institute and a Pittsburgh, Pennsylvania bridge-builder.
 Ferris began his career in the railroad industry before pursuing an interest in bridge building.
 He understood the growing need for structural steel and founded G.W.G.
 Ferris & Co. in Pittsburgh, a firm that tested and inspected metals for railroads and bridge builders.

 The wheel was constructed in Jackson Park during the winter of 1892–93.
 To create a foundation for the wheel, dynamite was used to break through three feet of frozen ground.
 Piles of timber were driven thirty-two feet into the ground, on top of which was laid a grillage of steel that was then filled with concrete.
 Jets of steam were used by workers to thaw dirt and prevent the poured concrete from freezing.
 With the foundation in place, the wheel was then constructed.

 The completed wheel rotated on a 71-ton, 45.5 ft axle that was at that time the world's largest hollow forging.
 It was manufactured in Pittsburgh by the Bethlehem Iron Company and weighed 89320 lb, together with two 16 ft cast-iron spiders weighing 53031 lb.

 There were 36 passenger cars, each fitted with 40 revolving chairs and able to accommodate up to 60 people, giving a total capacity of 2,160.